-Clothes shops are a little limited, but there is a women’s outdoor gear shop, Gear for Girls, on the high street and a charity shop, the RSPCA.
+Clothes shops are a little limited, but there are two charity shops.
 Better for clothes is Berwick, on the outskirts of which is a discount outlet outdoor clothes and equipment store, Marshalls and many more high street stores in the centre of town.

 For a traditional sweet shop, its shelves lined with rows of large jars, try The Chocolate Box near Market Place.
 This place makes even the most serious “grown up” feel like a kid in, well … a sweet shop!

 The town has a newsagent, Brands, near the Post Office.
 This shop sells not only newspapers and touristy gifts, but also sellsa range of fascinating books about local history and, unexpectedly, speciality liquorice (including Belgian and Finnish varieties!)